 Ultimate Scones.
 The Best Scone Recipe In The World

 The humble scone.
 So easy to make, and so versatile.
 But such a source of division.
-Lets just clear up how these are pronounced.
+First of all, lets just clear up how these are pronounced.
 In Scotland and the North of England these can only be Scones (rhyming with swan, prawn, gone etc).
-In the south of England Scones are pronounced to rhyme with phone and zone.
-Sorry south of England – wrong.
+In the South of England Scones are pronounced to rhyme with phone and zone.
+Sorry South of England – wrong.
 Just wrong.

 - 2 tablespoons caster sugar

 - 2 teaspoon bicarbonate of soda

 - 4 teaspoons cream of tartar

 - 80g butter – Unsalted, chilled and cubed